 Now, let’s try to update the state of our

-Customer with a desired state using the POST method and JSON data as shown in Figure 5:
+Customer with the desired state using the POST method and JSON data in Figure 5:

 In Kubernetes, updating the state from current to desired is handled by the